-Whether an organization is basically authoritarian or is open to substantial influence by its members has a strong effect on its pay system.
+Whether an organization is authoritarian or is open to substantial influence by its members has a strong effect on its pay system.
 Because authoritarian organizations limit information to members and member trust is unlikely, severe limits are placed on the pay system.
 Pay information will be secret or limited.
 Employee input in pay decisions will be unlikely.
 As a consequence, pay decisions must be objectively based to achieve employee acceptance.
 In contrast, organizations permitting more member influence on decisions are more likely to exhibit employee trust in management.
-In such organizations more pay information will be provided employees.
+In such organizations more pay information will be provided to employees.
 Also, employee participation in committees making pay–related decisions is more likely.
 Because employee acceptance is the ultimate test of the equity of a compensation system, such organizations have more leeway in choosing a pay system that fits the organization.

 Pay systems must fit the people who work in the organization.
 People differ in capabilities, needs, and values.
 As mentioned in our discussion of technology, they also differ by occupation.
 They differ in age, gender, and family situation.
-For the illegal immigrant working in the fields and factories, they also differ by nationality.
+For the illegal immigrant workers in the fields and factories, they also differ by nationality.

 Employees also differ in reward preferences, attitudes toward work, and involvement in work groups.
 These differences affect the appropriateness of a compensation system.
 Members of different occupational groups expect to be treated differently.
 Age, gender, and family differences often result in different reward preferences.
 Attitude and value differences may encourage or discourage a variable pay plan or the form it takes.